philc/book-notes/school of life.md

     * "They don't, as most people do, interrupt to intrude their own ideas; they interrupt to help the other get back to their original, more sincere yet elusive concerns."
   * Social catastrophe
-    * In recovering from severe faux pas, wonders whether we should just shut up and accept the failure, rather than profusely apologizing, justifying, or back-pedaling.
+    * In recovering from severe faux pas, the author wonders whether we should just shut up and accept the failure, rather than profusely apologizing, justifying, or back-pedaling.
 * Calm (chap 6)
   * Pessimism: a tool to improve satisfaction.
 The lower the expectations of relationships, sex, work, children, politics, the greater our satisfaction in the actual outcomes.